giridhar7632/Todo-App/README.md

 Click on `Continue` button.

-Then Let's configure our project with Firebase.
+Then let's configure our project with Firebase.

 ## Configuring Project with Firebase